dipakadk/Realtime-Interactive-Avatar/README.md

-# HeyGen Streaming with Live Audio Input
+# Realtime HeyGen Streaming Avatar

 This repository demonstrates a **real-time audio streaming system** using FastAPI, Deepgram for realtime speech-to-text (STT), HeyGen for avatar streaming, and LiveKit for WebRTC audio/video streaming.
 Users can interact with avatars in real-time using their microphone.